Pest Inspection Checklist

-3. Roof or plumbing leaks or evidence of past leaks
+3. Look for roof or plumbing leaks or evidence of past leaks

-9. No Earth to Wood contact - pay close attention to decks, porches and steps
+9. Watch for Earth-to-Wood contact, paying close attention to decks, porches and steps

-10. Grade level clearance of 18" or more from the ground to the floor joists is required in the subarea
+10. It is required to have a Grade level clearance of 18" or more from the ground to the floor joists in your subarea

 12. Sufficient venting in the attic and subarea